 On the 18th November 2010, after only a two and half month wait (many sufferers go years and even decades undiagnosed) I was diagnosed with Chronic Fatigue Syndrome at the Fitzwilliam Hospital in Peterborough.
-The neurologist was wearing a corduroy suit!
+The neurologist was wearing a corduroy suit – funny what you remember and what you forget.
 The night before I did not sleep.
+Not at all.
 I had never felt such fear and dread.

 Every birthday week since has included a medical appointment of some kind.
 It’s becoming the most boring tradition.
 This is my fifth poorly-birthday-week and I’m off to see my GP tomorrow.

 I recently found a diary entry from the 1st November 2010 –

 “Beginning to wonder whether this is how it will be forever now.”